Should the carrion beetle be removed or left to carry on?

 Carrion Beetles are pretty interesting in the fact that both their larva stages and adult stages feed on basically the same thing.
 Most insects and pests tend to have different diets when it comes to their adult forms and larval forms.

 Carrion beetles tend to eat anything that is rotting or decaying.
-Their diets typically consist of things like rotting flesh, dead skin cells, rotting fruit, decaying wildlife, and occasionally feed on other insects and maggots that feast on rotting things as well.
+Their diets typically consist of things like rotting flesh, dead skin cells, rotting fruit, decaying wildlife.
+They’ll also occasionally feed on other insects and maggots that feast on rotting things as well.

 These beetles are very competitive as well and don’t like to share.
-Some species of Carrion beetles in the wild will actually bury a food source when they find it so they don’t have to compete over resources with other pests like flies that would also feed on the rotting material.
+Some species of Carrion beetles in the wild will actually bury a food source when they find it.
+That way they don’t have to compete over resources with other pests like flies that would also feed on the rotting material.

 Helpful things that Carrion beetles do for the environment